Jesus-Javier-code/Practicas_Empresa_CSIC/README.md

 ## 🔥 About
 **Volcana-CSIC** is a research project analyzing volcanic activity in the Canary Islands through satellite remote sensing and geospatial analysis.
 The project focuses on:

-- Thermal monitoring of Teide and Cumbre Vieja (La Palma) volcanoes
+- Thermal monitoring of Teide and Tajogaite (La Palma) volcanoes
 - Multi-sensor satellite data processing (MODIS, VIIRS, Sentinel)
-- Machine learning applications for eruption forecasting

 ## 🎯 Project Goals